-Raj De is the Managing Partner of Mayer Brown's Washington DC office, which is comprised of more than two hundred lawyers.
+Raj De serves on Mayer Brown’s global Management Committee.
+He was previously the Managing Partner of Mayer Brown's Washington DC office, which is comprised of more than two hundred lawyers.
 He leads the firm's global Cybersecurity & Data Privacy practice, as well as the firm’s National Security practice, and serves as a member of the firm’s Congressional Investigations & Crisis Management team.
 After nearly two decades in private practice and public service across all three branches of the United States government, Raj is one of the most trusted voices in Washington.
 He has held senior appointments in the White House, the Department of Justice (DOJ) and the Department of Defense (DOD).
 Raj returned to Mayer Brown in 2015 after serving as General Counsel at the United States National Security Agency (NSA).
 Since returning to the firm, Raj has received numerous recognitions, including by American Lawyer (“Lateral All-Star”), Washingtonian magazine (“Top Lawyer”), The National Law Journal (“Cybersecurity and Data Privacy Trailblazer”), and Cybersecurity Docket (“Incident Response 30”).